Dr. Joy Moses-Hall really likes rocks.

 Academia is embracing improv, with universities like Harvard and Yale utilizing it in their MBA programs to teach such leadership skills as listening, teamwork and collaboration.
 As a certified instructor of PTK’s Leadership Development Program, Fritts has sought to incorporate improv into his own leadership instruction at Ozarks Technical Community College in Missouri.

-He began training in the summer of 2016 at The Second City Training Center, the education arm of the famous Chicago theater where performers like Tina Fey, Bill Murray, Keegan-Michael Key and others got their start.
+He began training this summer at The Second City Training Center, the education arm of the famous Chicago theater where performers like Tina Fey, Bill Murray, Keegan-Michael Key and others got their start.
 He’s also done extensive reading in the field.

 “This training is the foundation of my project as I seek to bring my readings and training together to create a practical leadership program using improv to develop the real skills of leadership: listening, collaboration and critical thinking,” he said.

-Fritts’ training will continue with courses again this year.
+Fritts’ training will continue with courses again in 2017.
 He will then collaborate with local improv workshop presenters in his community to develop a leadership workshop.

 He already has plans to hold a workshop at The Middle College Program, a program for at-risk youth in his community, and he hopes to take the workshop on the road to several Phi Theta Kappa regions.